Mr-PU/twitter-agent/README.md

 ## Overview

-Twitter Posting Bot is a Streamlit-based application that automates the process of posting tweets to your Twitter account at scheduled intervals.
-The bot offers dual functionality:
+Twitter Posting Bot is an automated tweeting solution built with Streamlit and CrewAI.
+This application lets you schedule and publish tweets at regular intervals using either pre-written content from a text file or AI-generated tweets powered by OpenAI's GPT models.
+With customizable posting frequencies, AI prompting capabilities, and a user-friendly interface, it's the perfect tool for maintaining a consistent Twitter presence without manual intervention.
+Ideal for content creators, social media managers, and businesses looking to streamline their Twitter engagement strategy.

 1. **Pre-written Tweets**: Post tweets from a pre-defined text file
 2. **AI-Generated Tweets**: Generate tweets using CrewAI agents powered by OpenAI's GPT models